Purple-Stock/new_lp/LLM_TXT_README.md

 ---

-**🎉 Your PurpleStock application now has a comprehensive, AI-friendly `llm.txt` file that will help AI systems better understand and interact with your platform!**
+**🎉 Your PurpleStock application now has a comprehensive, AI-friendly `llms.txt` file that will help AI systems better understand and interact with your platform!**

 This implementation follows current best practices and provides a solid foundation for AI-powered interactions and improved discoverability.